If you haven’t been feeling 30-year mortgage rates recently, maybe an ARM could suit you better.

 In short, you’re taking a pretty big risk for a lower interest for 36 months, so have a plan in place if and when rates increase.

 - 3/1 ARM rates can be significantly cheaper than the 30-year fixed

-- To find a lender willing to give you a 3/1 ARM at a low rate
+- Shop around extensively to find a lender willing to give you a 3/1 ARM at a low rate

 Now let’s talk about 3/1 ARM rates, which as I alluded to, come cheaper than 30-year fixed-rate loans.